IUCompilerCourse/IU-Fall-2021/README.md

 to program compared to low-level languages such as x86 assembly code.
 But how do high-level languages work?
 There's a big gap between high-level languages and machine instructions for modern computers.
-In this class you learn how to translate Racket or Pythong programs (your choice!) all the way to x86 assembly language.
+In this class you learn how to translate Racket or Python programs (your choice!) all the way to x86 assembly language.

 Traditionally, compiler courses teach one phase of the compiler at a